Fractional signature: a generalisation of the signature inspired by fractional calculus: Discrete fractional signature

-Let us note, therefore, that in the base case of recurrence, when $b = a + 1$, the value of the corresponding term of the discrete fractional signature does not depend on $d$, on the parameter that appears at the bottom left of the notation.
-Consequently, since in order to calculate a term of this signature we are always reduced to this base case, we can ignore the parameter appearing in the bottom left of the notation, even when we consider the formula for $b > a + 1$.
+Notice that the above does not depend on $d$.
+Consequently, since in order to calculate a term of this signature we are always reduced to this base case, we can ignore the value appearing in the bottom left of the notation, even when we consider the formula for $b > a + 1$.

-We then observe that the formula for $b > a + 1$ becomes exactly the Chen's identity of the original signature in a particular case, which, together with the fact that in the base case the terms of the two signatures coincide, allows us to claim that all the elements of both signatures are the same, $\tilde{S}^{1}(X)_{0,n-1} = S(X)_{0,n-1}$. \end{proof}
+We then observe that the formula for $b > a + 1$ becomes the original Chen's identity.
+That proves that both signatures are the same. \end{proof}